Detective Chinatown: Plot

-After being rejected from a police college, Qin Feng (Liu Haoran) goes to Bangkok for a vacation.
-He plans to spend time with his "uncle" Tang Ren (Wang Baoqiang), who is reputed to be the number one detective of Chinatown in Bangkok.
-Tang Ren turns out to be a sleazy petty swindler who is an underling of incompetent police sergeant Kon Tai (Xiao Yang).
+After being rejected from a police college, Qin Feng goes to Bangkok for a vacation.
+He plans to spend time with his "uncle" Tang Ren, who is reputed to be the number one detective of Chinatown in Bangkok.
+Tang Ren turns out to be a sleazy petty swindler who is an underling of incompetent police sergeant Kon Tai.
 Meanwhile, the main suspect in a gold robbery case, Sompat, is murdered and the gold goes missing.
-The gold belongs to prominent local gangster Mr. Yan (Chin Shih-chieh).
-Kon Tai and his ambitious rival Huang Landeng (Chen He), are put into competition by the police chief to solve the case and retrieve the gold in order to be appointed the next deputy chief.
+The gold belongs to prominent local gangster Mr. Yan.
+Kon Tai and his ambitious rival Huang Landeng, are put into competition by the police chief to solve the case and retrieve the gold in order to be appointed the next deputy chief.

 After a series of mischievous adventures with Qin in Bangkok, Tang is pursued by police as he is the main suspect in Sompat's murder, being the last person to enter and leave Sompat's workshop where he was murdered.
 Tang seeks the help of Qin, who turns out to be a prodigy in solving crimes.
 During their exodus from the pursuit, Qin and Tang are captured by Sompat's cohorts who wish to locate the lost gold.
-Qin and Tang, now wanted criminals, are able to escape and hide in the home of Xiang (Tong Liya), Tang's beautiful landlady.
+Qin and Tang, now wanted criminals, are able to escape and hide in the home of Xiang, Tang's beautiful landlady.
 However, they are followed by the gold robbers, who arrive just before Kon and then Huang, leading to an awkward confrontation between all parties.

 Qin later finds out why Tang is implicated: on the day of the murder, Tang received a call asking him to deliver a boxed Buddha statue from Sompat's workshop at midnight.
 The pair, deciding to stay in Thailand rather than flee, goes to the parking lot where Tang delivered the box.
 Qin finds a trace of fish in the area, after which they go to a nearby seafood market and a junk yard.
 That night, Qin and Tang search the workshop, narrowly avoiding an encounter with the robbers.
 Qin deduces that Huang Landeng's assistant, Tony, is part of the scheme.